 And Timothy became Paul's faithful friend and troubleshooter.
 He put out fires in Corinth, Philippi, Thessalonica, Ephesus.
-Timothy was a capable pastor.
+He became a capable pastor.

 Paul greets Timothy, "Grace, mercy, and peace from God our Father and Jesus Christ our Lord."
-When Paul writes to churches he greets them with grace and peace.
-But when he writes to pastors he adds "mercy."
+When Paul writes to churches, he greets them with "grace and peace."
+But when he writes to pastors, he adds "mercy."

-I can tell you firsthand, a pastor's job is harder - his responsibilities are greater - and his judgment will be stricter... that means he really needs "mercy."
+And I can tell you firsthand, a pastor's job is harder, his responsibilities are greater, his judgment will be stricter... that means he really needs God's "mercy."

 In Acts 19, Paul started the church in Ephesus.
-It was a strong, healthy church - and when Paul moved on, he turned its leadership over to Timothy.
+It was a strong, healthy church - and when Paul moved to his next assignment, he turned its leadership over to Timothy.
 Here he writes to his protege, "As I urged you when I went into Macedonia - remain in Ephesus..."